Find Grad Schools

 Geographic Diversity

-Dispute Resolution appeals to people across the globe.
+Students from other countries are interested in Dispute Resolution, too.
 About 16.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 • China